 If you haven’t had enough of this beautiful countryside in one day, back it up with a spectacular hike offering views from the heights of the nature reserve of Apante.
 Nearly 2,000 hectares offers an array of spots to enjoy the landscape of Matagalpa.
 Nature and wildlife lovers will love this hike.

-Of easy to moderate grade, this hike of more than 7 hours, gives you the opportunity to experience different types of forests, plantations and communities with gorgeous landscapes, starting at Matagalpa and finishing in the small town of San Ramón.
+Of easy to moderate grade, this hike of more than seven hours, gives you the opportunity to experience different types of forests, plantations and communities with gorgeous landscapes, starting at Matagalpa and finishing in the small town of San Ramón.

-We had a very large, very comfortable double room with private bath and Hot Water!
+We had a very large, very comfortable double room with a private bath and Hot Water!
 A real luxury in the regional areas of Nicaragua.
 With breakfast included, very friendly helpful staff and a central location, this is probably one of the best accommodation options for Matagalpa.